Gbedu

 Gbedu literally means "big drum" and is a percussion instrument traditionally used in ceremonial Yoruba music in Nigeria and Benin.

-More recently, the word has come to be used to describe forms of Nigerian Afrobeat and Hip Hop music.
+More recently, the word has come to be used to describe forms of Nigerian Afrobeats music.

 Tradition

 The Gbedu drum is traditionally used on state occasions or during ceremonies of Ogboni, the ancient Yoruba secret society.

-The Ogido/Gbedu is one of the four major families of Yoruba drums; the other families are the Dundun/Gangan or talking drum, the Batá drum and the Sakara drum.
+The Gbedu, also called Ogido, is one of the four major drums in traditional Yoruba drum sets; the other major drums are the Dundun/Gangan or talking drum, the Batá drum and the Sakara drum.

-Each family includes drums of different sizes, with the mother drum (iya ilu) playing the lead role and other drums playing in support.
+Each drum comprises drums of different sizes, usually referred to as "children" of the mother drum (iya ilu).
+The mother drum, being whichever is the biggest in a set and playing the lead role while other drums play in support.

 The Gbedu backing drums are each played by a drummer using both his open palm and a stick.

-The Gbedu drum is said to have been brought to the Lagos area in the seventeenth century by Edo diplomats, symbolizing the hegemony of the Benin Empire.

 Among the Yoruba, the Gbedu drum signifies royalty.

-The largest of the Yoruba drums, it was played only in the king's service.
+The largest of the Yoruba drums, it is played during important functions.

 In ceremonies such the rite of Isagun, the Oba might dance to the music of the drum.

 If anyone else used the drum they were arrested for sedition.

 In early times it was considered that the large and ornately carved drum had a protecting spirit, that of the slave who was sacrificed when it was made.

 The drum is covered in carvings representing animals, birds and the phallus.
 When sacrifices were made at ceremonies where the drum was used, some of the blood was sprinkled on the carvings, along with palm wine, egg yolks and the feathers of sacrificed chickens.

 The carved face of the iya ilu might include an image of Olokun, goddess of the sea, considered the "face of worship".